SirBraneDamuj/mustadio/README.md

 ### Environment Variables

 * `FFTBG_BASE_URL` is the base URL of the file server that hosts the data dumps.
 I am not sharing this publicly but it can be found.
-* `DATA_STRATEGY` determines whether to load live data from the FFTBG dump server or use the fake data that I include in source.
+* `FFTBG_DATA_STRATEGY` determines whether to load live data from the FFTBG dump server or use the fake data that I include in source.
 It defaults to fake data.
 Set this variable to `real` to load the real data.
-* `MUSTADIO_CLI` is whether or not to run the CLI.

 ### Running